 robert song: where it all started

 Built as a chef-driven concept with a passion for putting love into every dish and every guest experience, Maru differentiated itself quickly as something Michigan hadn’t quite yet seen before.
-Robert’s experience with traditional Japanese cuisine combined with Moon’s unique contemporary twists, developed the Maru menu as we know it.
+Robert’s experience with traditional Japanese cuisine combined with Moon’s unique contemporary twists, developed the eclectic offerings on the Maru menu as we know it.

 In a chef-driven environment, our teams are taught to perfect and hone their skills every day.
 Whether it’s something as simple as making a batch of sushi rice with the same care a Michelin star restaurant in Japan would, or slicing a piece of fish for the perfect order of nigiri, this philosophy is ingrained in our chefs from day one.
 Maru believes that good ingredients prepared with love make the kind of food that should be shared.